ecoin-project/ecoin-public/MARKET_REFERENCE.md

 Natural next steps include:

-- adding additional reference assets such as `USDJPY`
+- adding additional reference assets such as `VIX` or `SP500`
 - creating per-asset market plots
-- backfilling GOLD with a more uniform historical source
+- backfilling GOLD and USDJPY with a more uniform historical source
 - comparing discourse shifts with normalized market movement over longer time windows